WARPTechnologiesLimited/XRMSolutionAssistant/README.md

   }
 }
 ```
-To determine the ApiName, export a Flow as JSON from the development environment.
+To determine `ApiName`, export a Flow as JSON from the development environment.
 Look for the `connectionReferences` property.
 That will list the connection references used in the Flow.
 Take the `api.name` property.
 ```javascript
   "properties": {
     "connectionReferences": {